Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials: Introduction

 \section{Introduction}

-Let $\mathscr{B}$ denote the set of Borel probability measures on $\C$ with compact nonpolar support and let $\mu\in\mathscr{B}$.
+Let $\mathfrak{B}$ denote the set of Borel probability measures on $\C$ with compact nonpolar support and let $\mu\in\mathfrak{B}$.
 We study sequences $\{q_n(\mu;z)\}_n$ of orthogonal polynomials for $\mu$.
 More precisely let $\{ p_n (\mu ; z) \}_n $ denote the unique orthonormal polynomial sequence in $L^2 (\mu)$ with

 and $\gamma_n>0$.
 Then for any sequence $\{a_n\}_n\subset\C$ of non-zero complex numbers the polynomial sequence $\{q_n(z) = q_n(\mu;z) := a_np_n(\mu;z)\}_n$ is an orthogonal sequence in $L^2 (\mu)$.
-In this paper we study the variation of such sequences as the measure $\mu$ is pushed forward by an affine map and we are in particular interested in the dynamics of such polynomials.
-We shall rely on the paper ``Julia sets of Orthogonal Polynomials'' \citep{lunde} and thus indirectly on the monograph ``General Orthogonal Polynomials'' \citep{stahltotik}, where potential theoretic and measure theoretic properties of the support of a measure $\mu$ are related to the potential theoretic and measure theoretic properties of the sequence of orthonormal polynomials defined by $\mu$.
+Moreover as is standard in the literature we denote by $S(\mu)$ the compact support of $\mu$, by $\Om = \Om _ \mu $ the unbounded connected component of $S(\mu)$ and by $g_\Om$ the Green's function for $\Om$ with pole at infinity.
+In this paper we study the variation of such sequences as the measure $\mu$ is pulled back by an affine map and we are in particular interested in the dynamics of such polynomials.